 Member Lists

-Note: The All_[Member List] contains a record all the Members within a Dimension, however, this Member List cannot be used to define your Model.
-All other Member Lists contain a subset of the Members within a Dimension, and can be used to define a Model.
+Note: The All_[Member List] contains a record of all the Members within a Dimension, however, this Member List cannot be used to define your Model.
+All other Member Lists contain a subset of the Members within a Dimension and can be used to define a Model.

 Actions